fabean/ytviewer/README.md

 - View the latest videos from your subscribed channels
 - Play videos directly in MPV with optimized settings
 - Navigate your subscriptions with a simple keyboard interface
+- Manage your subscriptions directly through the TUI

 ## Installation